 The default environment in boot.img is booting from eMMC.
-To use the default environment in boot.img, use the following command:
+If you want to use the default environment in boot.img, use the following command:

 To clear the bootargs environment, use the following commands:

 The mmcX value changes depending on the boot mode.
 These are the correct values: